 For MSc level entry, students must hold a good honours degree in or a relevant discipline (eg life sciences, engineering, environmental studies, business studies, surveying) from a UK or Overseas University.
-In addition to the academic qualifications, motivation, industrial experience and personality are taken into consideration.

 Months of entry

 Traditional and emerging maritime industries place increasing pressure on marine ecosystems and challenge the use of space in our oceans and seas.
 The ambition for the ‘Blue Economy’ is high with the aim to create jobs and economic growth.
 New industries such as offshore oil and gas, aquaculture, renewable energy (wind, wave and tide), seabed mining and biotechnologies add to the traditional activities of shipping and fisheries.
 At the same time we struggle to assess and learn more about the marine ecosystem and how it works.
 Ecosystem based management and marine protected areas (MPAs) are just two of the important responses to the increasing pressures.
 This programme follows a multidiscipline approach to management encompassing the technical, economic and social effects of marine resource exploitation.